intel-retail/rtsf-at-checkout-reference-design/docs_src/device_services.md

 - `basket-open`
 - `scanned-item`
 - `payment-start`
-- `payment-complete`
+- `payment-success`
 - `basket-close`

 `device-scale-rest` - Accepts the above Scale events and defines the following device resource for the single Scale Event:

 - `scale-item`

-`device-cv-rest` - Accepts the above CV ROI events and defines the following device resource for the single CV ROI Event:
+`device-cv-roi-rest` - Accepts the above CV ROI events and defines the following device resource for the single CV ROI Event:

 - `cv-roi-event`

-`device-rfid-rest`- Accepts the above RFID ROI events and defines the following device resource for the single RFID ROI Event:
+`device-rfid-roi-rest`- Accepts the above RFID ROI events and defines the following device resource for the single RFID ROI Event:

 - `rfid-roi-event`